Aged Care Quality Standards

 Fellowships

-We offer coaching partnerships to selected organisations as part of a DTA Tailored Training Program, working closely with workplace leaders and change agents to create sustainable practices within organisations.
+We offer coaching partnerships to selected organisations as part of a DTA Commissioned Training, working closely with workplace leaders and change agents to create sustainable practices within organisations.

 Standard 8